GitTools/GitReleaseManager/docs/input/docs/advanced.md

 at an example workflow currently in use by the Chocolatey GUI project.

 :::{.alert .alert-info}
-Chocolatey GUI uses a number of concepts, for example, GitFlow, psake build script engine, AppVeyor Continuous Integration, as well as using GitReleaseManager.
+Chocolatey GUI uses a number of concepts, for example, GitFlow, Cake Build Orchestration script engine, AppVeyor Continuous Integration, as well as using GitReleaseManager.
 In order to understand the usage of GitReleaseManager for this project, you sort of have to understand the entire process.
 As a result, this walk-through steps you through the entire end to end process, which as a